rsdoiel/mkpage/README.md

 ### Conditional elements

-One nice feature of Go's text/template DSL is that template elements can be condition.
+One nice feature of Go's text/template DSL is that template elements can be conditional.
 This can be done using the "if" and "with" template functions.
 Here's how to show a title conditionally using the "if" function.